abdulelah1/ToDoBackend/README.md

 This app assumes that you have PostgreSQL Server running, and a database created, then the app will create the needed tables.

-You need to put the Database credentials in .env fil
+You need to put the Database credentials in .env file

 ## Preparing the environment